 The Library of Congress furnishes reference tools for researchers and makes certain digital collections, such as its exhibitions, available on the Web.
 Its American Memory collections include, for example, scanned images of the Walt Whitman Notebooks, which were recovered in 1995, more than half a century after vanishing from the library.

-Another service provided by the Library of Congress is the Virtual Reference Shelf, a directory of external links for researchers, writers, and students.
+Virtual Reference Shelf, a directory of external links for researchers, writers, and students, is another service provided by the Library of Congress.

-The Internet Public Library (IPL) is currently hosted by Drexel University’s College of Information Science and Technology and maintained by a consortium of colleges and universities.
+Internet Public Library (IPL) currently is hosted by Drexel University’s College of Information Science and Technology and maintained by a consortium of colleges and universities.
 The information in this blogpost was requested by a writer who will appreciate the IPL’s history collections.

-You can obtain a free trial membership to Footnote, an appealing social networking site for those who want to make original documents available on the Web.
+Footnote is an appealing social networking site for those who want to make original documents available on the Web.
+You can obtain a free trial membership.
 Footnote has partnered with the National Archives, which provides free access to the U.S. National Archives and Records Administration’s digitized government and historical records.

 Noesis is a “limited area search engine for open access, academic philosophy.”